 In Atlanta, when you first apply for SSDI benefits your application is reviewed by a government employee known as an “adjudicator.”
 Adjudicators turn down a large number of applications, especially those involving a mental condition like bipolar disorder.
 If you appeal your first rejection, the appeal will also be handled by an adjudicator, often with similar results.

-But if you file a second appeal it goes before a judge.
+If you file a second appeal, it goes before a judge.
 You get a formal hearing in court, and the judge tends to go into much more detail looking at the evidence than an adjudicator does.
 You also have the advantage that your lawyer can represent you in person at the hearing and make an argument on your behalf.

 We see a high success rate of getting SSDI claims accepted once they go in front of a judge.
 We can help you make the strongest claim possible.

-Is there a deadline to appeal my SSDI case in Atlanta?
+Is There a Deadline to Appeal an SSDI Case in Atlanta?